buscaroli/lap4-url-shortener/README.md

 # lap4-url-shortener

 This is a url shortener that allow a user to add a link and get a shortened version of it that can be pasted in the address bar of their browser.
+The client is rendered server side using a templating engine (Jinja2).

+## Deployment

+The Url Shortener is currently deployed on [Heroku](https://alimat.herokuapp.com/).

 ## Installation & usage